Tomas Holmström: Playing style

 During his playing career, Holmström was known for his presence in front of the opposition's goal and his ability to screen the opposing team's goaltender.
 Because he had to withstand teammates' shots towards goal, as well as efforts from opponents to vacate him from in front of the net, Holmström wore additional padding to protect his body.
 During a playoff series against the Columbus Blue Jackets in 2009, Detroit Head Coach Mike Babcock said of Holmström, "I think there's [defencemen] out there who think they might actually get to him.
 That's just not possible."

 Due to his obstructive playing style and close proximity to goalies and the crease, Holmström attained a reputation and was often charged with goaltender interference penalties as well as occasionally having goals called back because of his proximity to the goaltender's crease.
-Holmström himself, as well as Red Wings TV announcers Mickey Redmond and Ken Daniels, often questioned the legitimacy of these calls by the on-ice officials, obviously.
+Holmström himself, as well as Red Wings TV announcers Mickey Redmond and Ken Daniels, often questioned the legitimacy of these calls by the on-ice officials.

 Holmström was known to many fans in Detroit by the nickname of "Homer."
 He acquired the nickname "Demolition Man" while playing in Sweden, where he was also called "Holma."